askiiRobotics/btcu/doc/build-osx.md

     git clone https://github.com/btcu-ultimatum/btcu
     cd btcu
 ```

+It is important: Do not use spaces and other line breaking simbols in a path to the downloaded project because it'll cause a compilation problems.

 2. (Optional) Make the Homebrew OpenSSL headers visible to the configure script  (do ```brew info openssl``` to find out why this is necessary, or if you use Homebrew with installation folders different from the default).

         export LDFLAGS="$LDFLAGS -L/usr/local/opt/openssl/lib"